abbas-taher/wordladder-search-problem/README.md

 The pattern matching method **doMatch** takes two parameters: left and rigth words.
 It returns all matching characters as '\*' and the remaining ones from the word to the right - i.e. the word we are trying to transform to).
 The **counts** method simply returns *True* when only one character does not match (is not '\*') in a given pattern.
 It does so by counting the number of '\*' in the given pattern.

 ### v1.
-Tree Search: Simple Recursion
+Path Search: Simple Recursion

-Using the above two functions, we can now write our 1st wordladder algorithm which is a simple function that takes a begin-word and a list of words and recursively searches for a matching word - i.e a word that is one character different from the begin-word.
-As show in the code below, the algorithm does not do any special optimization.
+Using the above two functions, we can now write our 1st version of the wordladder algorithm.
+It consists of a simple ladder function that takes a begin-word and a list of words and recursively searches for a matching word - i.e a word that is one character different from the begin-word at each step.
+As shown in the code below, the algorithm does not do any special optimization.
 It just returns the first path it finds.

     # wordladder_v1.py
     class WordLadder: